-Most of the 20 survivors were relocated to Southwest Regional Medical Center.
-There were countless broken bones, punctured organs, and more.
+Most of the 20 survivors were relocated to Southwest Regional Medical Center in McComb, Miss.
 Bassist Leon Wilkeson's heart even stopped beating twice on the operating table.
 When he came to, he claimed that he had seen Van Zant who had told him it wasn't his time yet.
-The only survivor able to attend Van Zant's funeral a few days later in Jacksonville was Billy Powell.
+The only survivor able to attend Van Zant's funeral a few days later in Jacksonville.
+Fla. was Billy Powell.

 The survivors would spend the next decade recovering from injuries and wondering why they survived and others didn't, and why the crash took away their careers while they were at the top of the world.
-They came back together for a 1987 reunion tour with Van Zant's brother, Johnny Van Zant, stepping in as lead vocalist in his brother's former spot.
+After a few attempts at Skynyrd spin-offs, the surviving members of the band came back together for a 1987 reunion tour with Van Zant's brother, Johnny Van Zant, stepping in as lead vocalist in his brother's former spot.

 Lynyrd Skynyrd's Current Lineup

 The loss of Lynyrd Skynyrd was devastating for the music world.
-The band had steadily been gaining momentum during the 70s.
-They had released 5 studio albums by the time of the crash, three of which went double platinum.
+The band had steadily been gaining momentum during the '70s.
+They had released five studio albums by the time of the crash, three of which went double platinum.
 But their influence lives on.
-The group is part of the reason Southern Rock became such a popular genre over the past 30 years and helped pave the way for future musicians.

-Throughout the years, various lineups have kept Lynyrd Skynyrd alive despite the southern rock band's early tragedy.
+Throughout the years, various lineups have kept Lynyrd Skynyrd alive despite the Southern rock band's 1977 tragedy.

-Gillsburg, Mississippi recently unveiled a Lynyrd Skynyrd monument at the crash site in memory of Ronnie Van Zant, Steve Gaines, Cassie Gaines, Dean Kilpatrick, Walter McCreary, and William Gray.
+Gillsburg, Miss. unveiled in recent years a Lynyrd Skynyrd monument at the crash site in memory of its victims.

 This article was originally published in September of 2019.